This page relates to Trout fishing.

 Popular flies include: Greenwells Glory; Grey Wulff; Black Gnat; Adams; Walkers Red Sedge; Ginger Quill; B.W.O.; Lunns Particular; Iron Blue Dun; Sherry Spinner.
 For the days when the conditions are against you may, at the Keeper's discretion use a nymph.

-We are now in our twelfth season of offering corporate events and entertainmemt with many of our clients returning annually.
-We pride ourselves on the personal attention we give each client and can tailor requirements to suit your needs.
-We specialise in providing corporate packages for trout and/or salmon fishing for parties of up to 18 fishermen (larger parties may be considered).
+The Fishery are now in their twenty fifth season of offering corporate events and entertainment with many clients returning annually.
+They pride ourselves on the personal attention given to each client and can tailor requirements to suit your needs.
+The fishery specialise in providing corporate packages for trout and/or salmon fishing for parties of up to 18 fishermen (larger parties may be considered).

 A complete event package can be put together to include fishing with the exclusive use of the entire fishery; first class friendly tuition and ghillie service throughout the day; catering to your requirements ranging from breakfast on arrival followed by a picnic to a three course lunch with cream tea and evening snack before departure and the fishery is pleased to offer refreshments throughout the day.
 For those keen fishermen, fishing may continue until one hour after sunset, unlike some other waters where you have to leave by 6pm.